Tony Bartley

 Anthony Charles Bartley, DFC1 (28 March 1919 – 18 April 2001) was a British film and television executive, and fighter pilot.
 As a Royal Air Force (RAF) Spitfire pilot, Bartley was awarded the Distinguished Flying Cross for his actions during the Battle of Britain, during which he became a fighter ace.

 Early life

 Bartley was born in Dacca, India, on 28 March 1919, the son of an Irish barrister, Sir Charles Bartley, a Calcutta High Court judge.

 Bartley attended Stowe School, a boarding independent school for boys in the civil parish of Stowe, in Buckinghamshire.

 RAF career

 In 1938, Bartley learned to fly.
 He was commissioned as an acting pilot officer in the Royal Air Force on 18 April 1939; this rank was made permanent, albeit on probation, on 21 October 1939.

-He flew with No. 92 Squadron through the Battle of France, seeing action over Dunkirk, and then during Battle of Britain, and was awarded the Distinguished Flying Cross (DFC) in October 1940, by which time he had been credited with shooting down "at least eight enemy aircraft".
+He flew with No. 92 Squadron through the Battle of France, seeing action over Dunkirk and during the Battle of Britain and was awarded the Distinguished Flying Cross (DFC) in October 1940, by which time he had been credited with shooting down "at least eight enemy aircraft".